GoogleCloudPlatform/marketplace-k8s-app-tools/docs/tool-prerequisites.md

 ```

 Extract the helper script for running the dev tools.
 This command creates
 an executable `mpdev` in your user bin directory.
-(Note: there doesn't
+(Note: there isn't
-alreayd exist `bin` directory in your home directory, you'll need to create
+already the `bin` directory in your home directory, you'll need to create
 it and add it to `$PATH`, or log out and log back in for it to be
 automatically added to `$PATH`.)